About Hepatitis B

 Inarigivir soproxil (inarigivir) is being developed as a simple, safe and selective oral immunomodulator for inclusion in a combinatorial treatment of the chronic hepatitis B virus with a goal to substantially increase functional cure rates.

 Inarigivir, is an orally available candidate being developed for the treatment of chronic hepatitis B virus infection.
 We have designed inarigivir to be selectively active within cells infected with HBV.
 Inarigivir binds the cellular proteins retinoic acid-inducible gene 1 (RIG-I) and nucleotide-binding oligomerization domain-containing protein 2 (NOD2) to inhibit viral replication and to cause the induction of intracellular interferon signaling pathways for antiviral defense.
 We believe inarigivir has the potential to be part of a simple, safe and selective combinatorial treatment modality that elevates the functional cure rates for patients with chronic HBV.

-We are currently conducting Part A of a Phase 2 multi-center clinical trial of inarigivir in Canada, Hong Kong, Korea and Taiwan, which we refer to as the ACHIEVE trial.
+We are currently conducting Part A of a Phase 2 multi-center clinical trial of inarigivir, which we refer to as the ACHIEVE trial.
 Part A of the ACHIEVE trial is a randomized, placebo-controlled, multiple ascending dose trial in up to 80 non-cirrhotic patients infected with chronic HBV using doses of 25 mg, 50 mg, 100 mg and 200 mg of inarigivir as an oral monotherapy administered daily for 12 weeks.
 Following this treatment, all patients will receive treatment with the oral antiviral agent tenofovir disoproxil fumarate (marketed by Gilead as Viread®) as a monotherapy for 12 weeks.